 Benefit from our research culture and working relationships with government agencies and local community groups.
 You will gain practical skills and experience through field trips and project work.

 This course will enable you to make a difference in the youth and criminal justice system, community planning and development, social policy development, welfare practice, disaster relief, child and family services or aged-care fields.

-Complementary secondary majors can include Psychology Studies, Sociology, Criminology and Indigenous Australian Studies.
+Complementary secondary majors can include Psychology Studies, Sociology or Criminology.
 You can also choose two minors to diversify your studies.